-It’s true that being rich is better than being poor, at least when it comes to travel.
-First class is better than economy coach.
-The Ritz is better than the Red Roof Inn.
-That James Beard winning restaurant?
+It’s true that being rich is better than being poor, especially when it comes to travel.
+Flying first class is waaaay better than being stuck in economy.
+The Red Roof Inn doesn’t even compare to a Ritz-Carlton.
+And that James Beard award winning restaurant?
 Yeah, it’s better than Burger King.

-- Join associations, credit unions and groups like AAA and Costco and ask about their travel discounts.
+- Join associations, credit unions and groups like AAA and Costco to take advantage of their travel discount programs.

-- When traveling abroad, order foreign currency from your bank the week before you leave to save on those onerous airline exchange rates.
+- When traveling abroad, order foreign currency from your bank the week before you leave to save on those onerous foreign currency exchange rates.

-- Apply for a credit card that doesn’t charge any currency exchange fees
+- Apply for a credit card that doesn’t charge currency exchange fees

 - Apply for a credit card that provides car rental insurance.

-- Head to the local Dollar store to buy refillable bottles for carry-on size shampoo, conditioner and lotions.
+- Buy refillable carry-on size bottles for your shampoo, conditioner and lotions.
 It’s much cheaper to fill them from your big shampoo bottles at home than to buy the already-filled mini travel bottles.`

 - Become an efficient packer and learn to travel with carryon bags only to avoid those stiff airline luggage fees.
 (Need a great carryon bag?
 Check out our list of the best lightweight carryons.)